spatie/laravel-newsletter/README.md

 php artisan vendor:publish --provider="Spatie\Newsletter\NewsletterServiceProvider"
 ```

-This wil publish a file `laravel-newsletter.php` in your config directory with the following contents:
+This will publish a file `laravel-newsletter.php` in your config directory with the following contents:
 ```php
 return [